oeh-tnf/JKU-Games-Page/03_turniere.md

 At 20:00, we will have the grand finale of all group winners.<br>
 A switch console, controllers and the game are provided.

-### CS:GO (LAN Area) - Friday, 7pm
+### League Of Legends (LAN Area) - Friday, 6pm
-<em>Battle it out with your friends and foes alike in a high-speed, heart-pumping first-person shooter game.</em><br>
-The tournament is a Best of One on Competitive Settings and will take ca. three hours in total, depending on the player count.
-The Map is chosen by the standard map ban system.<br>
+<em>Nobody likes this game, and yet we keep playing it - fight the LoL client and prepare to ruin friendships: Welcome to the Rift!</em><br>
+The tournament will be conducted in a bracket format, each being decided with a Best of One 5v5 on Summoners Rift using the Draft Pick mode.<br>
 You can sign up alone and will be assigned to a team, or give your team name on registration.<br>
 Bring your computer with the installed game to the tournament.
-Please install the game before the event to reduce load on our network.
+Please install the game before the event to reduce load on our network and make sure that the client is running.

+### Curve Fever (aka.
+Achtung, die Kurve!)
+(LAN Area) - Friday, 11pm

 ### Blobby Volley (LAN Area) - Saturday, 1am
 <em>Volleyball, but with green, slimy blobs - i.e. the perfect past-midnight game and all-time classic at the Games.</em><br>